 OUR EPISCOPAL IDENTITY

-ESD is firmly rooted in living out its Christian faith through its Episcopal identity expressed in these four areas: Daily Chapel, Religious Studies, Community Service Learning, and living as a Diverse and Inclusive Community.
+ESD is firmly rooted in living out its Christian faith through its Episcopal identity expressed in these four areas: Daily Worship, Religious Studies, Community Service Learning, and living as a Diverse and Inclusive Community.

 Programs that make up our Episcopal Identity:

 The Episcopal School of Dallas was named in 1974 by our founding priest and Headmaster, Father Stephen B. Swann and the members of the Bishop’s School Committee, comprised of seven adults and four seventh-grade students.
 The name was chosen because of the tradition of quality education evident in Episcopal schools across the nation.

 At the completion of the chapel in 2002, the Merrell Road Campus Chapel was named All Saints Chapel.
 To quote our Founding Rector and Headmaster, “It was the most inclusive name that came to mind.
 Not polarizing, no baggage with local or national church politics and, in my opinion, a welcoming and open greeting to every human being.”